Grace Millane case: Auckland businessman Leo Molloy pleads not guilty to breaching suppression

 Molloy, until today, had interim name suppression.

-He entered a not guilty plea through his counsel, David Jones QC, and will appear in court again in May.
+He pleaded not guilty through his counsel, David Jones QC, and will appear in court again in May.

-The well-known Auckland restaurateur, who owns Headquarters in the Viaduct, is the first person to be charged by New Zealand police after numerous suppression breaches before and after last November's high-profile trial.
+The well-known restaurateur, who owns HeadQuarters in the Viaduct, is the first person to be charged by New Zealand police after numerous suppression breaches before and after last November's high-profile trial.

+Others have been given warnings by police for allegedly naming the killer.

 Court documents viewed by the Herald show Molloy allegedly breached the suppression order on November 22.